fieldtrip/website/workshop/nigeria2025.md

 ## Questions

 Please ask questions during or after the lectures.
 Your questions are also relevant for the other participants, who will learn from them as well.
 If you want, you can also type your questions in a [this shared google doc](https://docs.google.com/document/d/19gOTo8fyZUaatmGnmroixB9Un0by1j2CDvIelckCLSE/edit?usp=sharing).
 Feel free to add your name, or type your question anonymously.
-We will address the questions diring the day and/or towards the end of the afternoon.
+We will address the questions during the day and/or towards the end of the afternoon.

 ## How to prepare

 ### Installing FieldTrip and the data

 Open MATLAB online and enter the following in the command window to download and unzip FieldTrip and the data.
-After that, you have to set up FieldTrip and change to th edata directory.
+After that, you have to set up FieldTrip and change to the data directory.

     unzip('https://download.fieldtriptoolbox.org/workshop/nigeria2025/fieldtrip-20250517.zip')
     unzip('https://download.fieldtriptoolbox.org/workshop/nigeria2025/data.zip')